Two-detector flavor sensitivity to ultra-high-energy cosmic neutrinos: Measuring flavor composition

-\textbf{\textit{Flavor composition at the sources.---}}Knowledge of the flavor composition at Earth allows us to infer the flavor composition with which neutrinos are produced at their sources (S), $f_{\alpha, {\rm S}}$, averaged over all contributing sources, by undoing the effects of neutrino oscillations.
+Knowledge of the flavor composition at Earth allows us to infer the flavor composition with which neutrinos are produced at their sources (S), $f_{\alpha, {\rm S}}$, averaged over all contributing sources, by undoing the effects of neutrino oscillations.
 This could allow us to distinguish between competing neutrino production mechanisms~\cite{Mena:2014sja, Bustamante:2019sdb, Song:2020nfh}.

 Following \Refe~\cite{Bustamante:2019sdb} (see also \Refes~\cite{Mena:2014sja, Song:2020nfh}), we infer the flavor composition at the sources by computing the same test statistic as above, but as a function of $\boldsymbol{f}_{\alpha, {\rm S}} \equiv (f_{e, {\rm S}}, f_{\mu, {\rm S}}, f_{\tau, {\rm S}})$, \ie, $\mathcal{L}(\boldsymbol{f}_{\rm S}, \boldsymbol{\theta}) = \mathcal{L}[\boldsymbol{f}_\oplus(\boldsymbol{f}_{\rm S}), \boldsymbol{\theta}]$, where $\boldsymbol{f}_\oplus$ is obtained from $\boldsymbol{f}_{\rm S}$ as indicated earlier.
 We make two reasonable assumptions.
 First, we ignore uncertainties in the mixing parameters since by the year 2040 they should be known precisely enough to render the effect of their uncertainty on $\boldsymbol{f}_\oplus$ negligible~\cite{Song:2020nfh}.
 Second, we assume that there is no UHE $\nu_\tau$ production, so that we need only infer $f_{e, {\rm S}}$, since in that case $f_{\mu, {\rm S}} \equiv 1 - f_{e, {\rm S}}$; this reduces the likelihood to a single degree of freedom.
 This is justified because $\nu_\tau$ come from the decay of charmed mesons, whose production is suppressed~\cite{Enberg:2008jm, Carpio:2020wzg, Bhattacharya:2023mmp}.